ACCLAIM FOR OUR STUDENTS PAST AND PRESENT

 Brad Contento’s flash fiction story “Naked” was published in A cappella Zoo in the fall of 2015.
 Brad is a former Intermediate Workshop student.

-Janelle Drumwright’s story “Smilestone” received an Honorable Mention in Glimmer Train‘s Short Story Award for New Writers for January/February 2016.
+Janelle Drumwright’s story “Reckless” was published by Necessary Fiction in 2017.
+Her story “Smilestone” received an Honorable Mention in Glimmer Train‘s Short Story Award for New Writers for January/February 2016.
 She was selected as one of three winners in the First Annual Carve Magazine Blog Contest for her blog post, “You, Dear Writer, Are Not the Narrator.”
 Her prose poem “Biopsy the Day of the Boston Bombings” appeared in the Summer/Fall 2015 issue of the Naugatuck River Review.
 Her flash fiction piece “200 Stitches” appeared in Mulberry Fork Review.
-Janelle is the assistant director of the Writers Studio Tucson.
+She was chosen as a reader for The Masters Review in 2017.
+Janelle is the assistant director and teacher of the Advanced Workshop at the Writers Studio Tucson.

 Katie Gleason’s poem “How to Survive a Miscarriage” appeared in the winter 2016 issue of Rust & Moth.
 Her poem “Year of Glass” appeared in the October 2015 issue of Gnarled Oak, and “The Mouth” appeared in the November 2015 issue of Foliate Oak Literary Magazine.
 Katie is an Advanced Workshop student.